skillrepos/copilot-hands-on/labs.md

 ![prompting on how to test](./images/cdd217.png?raw=true "prompting on how to test")

 (If you happen to encounter a dialog about confirming your testing environment, just hit *Accept* and run the query again.)
+<br><br>

-6. After entering this, you should see a plan for testing the code in the Chat interface.
+5. After entering this, you should see a plan for testing the code in the Chat interface.
 Copilot will also populate a file for you with the proposed test code, and then want you to *Save As* a valid filename.
 You can just enter *test_prime.py* in the dialog and hit *OK*.

 ![testing explanation](./images/cdd236.png?raw=true "testing explanation")
+<br><br>

-7. You can then click on the new *test_prime.py* file in the list on the left and open it up to see the contents.
+6. You can then click on the new *test_prime.py* file in the list on the left and open it up to see the contents.

 ![testing contents](./images/cdd237.png?raw=true "testing contents")
+<br><br>

-8. To see what it would have done without running the shortcut */tests* command directly, scroll back up through the chat panel and find the *used /tests (rerun without)* section and then click on the *rerun without* link.
+7. To see what it would have done without running the shortcut */tests* command directly, scroll back up through the chat panel and find the *used /tests (rerun without)* section and then click on the *rerun without* link.

 ![rerun without option](./images/cdd238.png?raw=true "rerun without option")
+<br><br>

-9. The output of this should look mostly like the results from the original run except that the code for the new testing file will be displayed in the chat area and you'd have to hover and use one of the icons to transfer it.
+8. The output of this should look mostly like the results from the original run except that the code for the new testing file will be displayed in the chat area and you'd have to hover and use one of the icons to transfer it.
 Also, you'll see some terminal commands to run the test probably.

 ![rerun without option](./images/cdd239.png?raw=true "rerun without option")
+<br><br>

-10. Since we're here, let's run the testing command in the terminal.
+9. Since we're here, let's run the testing command in the terminal.
 Hover over the the window in the chat panel with the command to run the tests.
 Click on the first control that looks like a terminal.

 ![insert into terminal](./images/cdd240.png?raw=true "insert into terminal")
+<br><br>

-11. You should see the command automatically put into the terminal in your codespace.
+10. You should see the command automatically put into the terminal in your codespace.
 Click in the terminal area and hit *Enter*.
 The commands should then execute and tests should hopefully pass.

 ![Tests running in terminal](./images/cdd241.png?raw=true "Tests running in terminal")
+<br><br>

-12. We can also ask Copilot for other cases to test.
+11. We can also ask Copilot for other cases to test.
 Select the code in the testing file you just saved and, in the chat interface, prompt Copilot with

 ```
 What other conditions should I test?
 ```
+<br><br>

-13. Copilot should respond with a list of other conditions to test and example code that you can add if you want.
+12. Copilot should respond with a list of other conditions to test and example code that you can add if you want.

 ![Additional conditions to test](./images/cdd242.png?raw=true "additional conditions to test")
+<br><br>

 <p align="center">
 **[END OF LAB]**